Concurrent Training Framework: Strength + Endurance

 Hard days hard, easy days easy

-Stacking demanding qualities together blurs stimulus and recovery.
-Concurrent training works best when stress is clustered intelligently, not scattered.
+Stacking demanding qualities together blurs stimulus and recovery, a heavy squat session followed by a threshold run two hours later trains neither quality fully and burns recovery on both.
+Concurrent training works best when stress is clustered intelligently, not scattered randomly across the week.

 3. Dose Non-Priority Qualities Conservatively